uiceds/cee-492-project-2025-gasc/cee492_report.typ

   caption: [SVD Modes 1 & 2 for Subject Bridge Structure], ) <proofread>

-Following the reformatting of the data, the team focused on developing the predictive model.
-With 16 sreams and 33 bridges, the team decided to narrow the scope of the report to bridges located along a single watercourse.
-Prioritizing a river with abundant, high-quality historical data was critical to this approach.
-Preliminary analysis identified the Bitterroot River as a prime candidate, featuring three distinct structures with over five years of observation data.
-While the team considered an alternative approach—developing a single-bridge model using a temporal training split (e.g., 2012–2020) for validation, the multi-bridge analysis of the Bitterroot River was selected as the superior strategy.

-The initial model was not without its shortcomings, though, some of which the team was able to resolve and some that weren't.
-First, the team struggled to grasp how to integrate stream/bridge pier data or account for different years not surveying the same cross-section length, effectively cutting off chunks of potential data.
-The native USGS data contained pier locations, but their underlying data were in different dataframes and formats.
-Second, the multiple linear regression model, while initially functioning, was static, requiring manual inputs of bridge information, the regularization value, learning rate, and number of steps/interations for every bridge, every time the model was run.
-Furthermore, different bridges caried different amounts of data, meaning input variables may not apply universally.
-Finally, the model's predictions were purely visual, without an automated, subjective error metric to quantify accuracy.
+Despite its initial functionality, the preliminary model presented several critical limitations.
+First, integrating pier location data with cross-sectional geometry proved computationally infeasible due to format discrepancies in the native USGS datasets and inconsistent survey lengths.
+This necessitated the exclusion of relevant spatial data.
+Second, the multiple linear regression architecture was static.
+It required manual calibration of hyperparameters, specifically regularization strength, learning rate, and iteration counts, for each unique bridge simulation.
+Furthermore, the heterogeneity in historical data density across different structures complicated the definition of universally applicable input variables.
+Finally, early model assessment relied exclusively on qualitative visual inspection, lacking an automated, objective error metric to quantify predictive accuracy.

 == Final Modeling Methods
-The team entered the final stage of the project with improvements and fine tuning in mind.
-Most of the stream bed profiles investigated by the project team exhibited significant variability (or 'noise'), as seen for the 2023 data in Figure 5.
-This high variability, combined with the fact that adjacent elevation points were highly correlated, had a high probability to make a standard model overfit the data.
-To account for this, the team utilized cross-validation to have the model determine the optimal regularization parameter (lambda) automatically.
-The cross-validation was further improved by utilizing "blocking" to prevent the model from accidentally training on future data.
-Using these methods, the model was tuned to output a prediction of the last year of data, which could then be compared to the actual last year of data.
+The final phase of the project focused on refining the model to handle the significant variability, or "noise," evident in the streambed profiles (as illustrated in Figure 5).
+This high variability, coupled with the strong correlation between adjacent elevation points, presented a significant risk of overfitting with a standard linear model.
+To mitigate this, Blocked Cross-Validation was utilized to rigorously determine the optimal regularization parameter ($lambda$).
+This technique employs temporal "blocking" to preserve the sequential integrity of the dataset, effectively preventing the model from training on future data during the tuning process.
+Consequently, the model was optimized to predict the final year of available data, establishing a robust baseline for comparison against the actual observed conditions.

 == Results and Takeways
 In order to produce meaningful results, a user-friendly interface needed to be created in the Pluto notebook interface.
 Through the use of drop-down menus and various graphs, like those presented in figures 5-7, understanding the data, along with the results, was made possible.
 Figure 8 shows the resulting plot in which the predicted profile for the last year is superimposed on the actual profile for that same year.
 The application of SVD with Ridge Regularization effectively decomposed the complex riverbed profiles into two primary behaviors: general changes in bed depth and lateral channel migration (asymmetry).
 By prioritizing these dominant modes, the model minimized overfitting and produced a stable forecast.
 While this approach successfully predicted the broader channel shape (low-frequency trends), its smoothing effect limited the ability to capture sharp, high-frequency changes.
 Consequently, the model excels at forecasting general channel evolution but may underestimate abrupt, localized features such as deep scour holes or steep bank transitions.